Uganda Hockey Association

 The Uganda Hockey Association is the governing body of field hockey in Uganda.
 It is affiliated to IHF International Hockey Federation and AHF African Hockey Federation.
-The headquarters of the Association are in Kampala, Uganda.
+The headquarters of the Association are in Kampala, Uganda, at Lugogo Sports Complex, on Plot 2-10 Coronation Avenue, Lugogo.

+History

+Uganda Hockey Association was formed between 1944 and 1945, and by 1957, Uganda had its first ever outing to Nairobi for the DeSouza Gold Cup and this resulted in the growth of the sport.

+The Uganda Hockey Federation is the body mandated to promote the sport of field hockey in Uganda and is registered with the National Council of Sports and is affiliated to the International Hockey Federation in Switzerland.

+Administration

 Philip Wafula Mulindo is the President of Uganda Hockey Association and Stanley Tamale is the General Secretary.

 Some of the National Hockey Calendar events include: